How to Present a Short Sale Offer Directly to the Bank

 You may need to do your own property search of the public records all by yourself.
 It is fairly easy to find out which lender originally made the loan for the borrower, but many loans are sold over and over.
 However, most records are kept in digital format nowadays, so it's relatively easy to do a search at the courthouse or County Recorder's office.

 What to Do If the Seller Is Involved in Selling the Short Sale

 Bottom line is the seller is the owner of the home.
 The bank is simply a secured debtor.
 The bank does not do the short sale; it approves the short sale and its payoff.
 It is the seller who deeds the home to the short sale buyer, which is why the seller gets to choose who buys it.

 Sellers generally have little incentive to try to get the highest price possible.
 Listing agents are reluctant as well, due to fallout from HVCC, because they know that the price a buyer will pay is not always the price a buyer's lender will approve.
 Low appraisals can be a common problem among buyer's lenders.

-When I receive a second offer from a buyer, the seller knows submitting that offer to the bank will probably start the process over, and sellers don't want to start from scratch.
-Therefore, sellers generally request that we accept that offer as a backup offer and withhold it from the bank.
+When a second offer is received from a buyer, the seller knows submitting that offer to the bank will probably start the process over, and sellers don't want to start from scratch.
+Therefore, sellers generally request that the offer is accepted as a backup offer, but withhold it from the bank.
 It's the seller's prerogative, the seller's home.

 The bank might not want to see another offer, either.
 The bank wants market value from a qualified buyer.
 Your best option in these scenarios, if you really want to make an offer directly to the short sale bank, is to offer all cash and more than list price.